1j01/ooplie/README.md

 The IDE could support visual mathematical equation/expression editing, and resources like images could be dragged and dropped and used directly in expressions.

-It could automatically search for modules related to code you type that isn't understood.

 It could blur the line between entering commands and writing a program (if that's a good thing).